supertwist/20objects/03-message-box.md

 If you lock the patch and click on any of the top message boxes, you will see that the bottom message box will display this message.
 This is a powerful way to see the messages that are flowing through your patch, and is very useful for debugging when the Max Window might get too stuffed with messages.

+> [NOTE]
-**Important Note: When you make a connection to the right inlet of a message box, you replace the message - but it doesn't output anything!
-This is one place that a lot of people have problems with, and you need to make sure you understand the use of the right inlet!**
+> Important Note: When you make a connection to the right inlet of a message box, you replace the message - but it doesn't output anything!
+This is one place that a lot of people have problems with, and you need to make sure you understand the use of the right inlet!

 # Friend Objects: append and prepend
 We've seen how we build up a complex message using the prepend and append commands to the message box, but sometimes it is inappropriate to be changing a message box's contents: it may contain information that needs to remain stable, and just needs some formatting before it is displayed.
 Also, we may want to format a variety of messages in exactly the same way.
 In this case, you can use the append and prepend objects to format your output.